Fig 1: Free Rig. Hook, bead and weight running on the line; plus lure of your choice. In this case a Berkeley Havoc Twintail Grub

 I have recently just watched a video where a bobber stopper is placed between the hook and the weight.
 Obviously this will need to be big enough to not slip through the eye of the weight.
 In the video the chap is using floating lures to gain separation as usual, but upon tightening to the weight, the bobber stopper controls the distance between weight and lure.
 It is then possible to keep it at that distance and feed the floating lure back through.
 Almost as if fishing a free Carolina Rig.
 It appears to work and I really like the idea of working the lure in a different way, very much adjusting the depth at which we fish the lure and presenting it at a depth similar to a dropshot.
 If you pop the weight off the bottom we can then increase the distance between lure and bait.
 In scenarios when the fish are hitting the lure on the fall we can now tighten up to the stop without worrying about effecting its fall adversely but still be in contact with it earlier.
 Play around it sounded a great idea to me.
 Check out "DBB fishing" on YouTube. https://youtu.be/dPe6TCqhNzI?si=Lwfisu9kJvG0U7i-

 I'm not saying the Free rig is the be all and end all of rigs, but it sure is a versatile rig and another string to your bow.
 I particularly like it fishing into deeper water as I feel you get more of a vertical line angle than you might with a texas rig and hence more feel.
 I can tap the weight against the bottom sending a signal for fish to home in on.
 I know the wrasse that I regularly fish for are very curious creatures and will come out of their lairs to investigate.
-I've seen divers tapping their knives or rocks to encourage them out.
+I've seen divers tapping their knives on rocks to encourage them out.

 Hope that helps, you just might be surprised how good it is.